-What are some unique and dynamic fun corporate team building activities that won’t have your employees rolling their eyes?
-Let’s discuss a few options.
+What are some unique, fun corporate team-building activities that won't have your employees rolling their eyes?
+Let's discuss a few options.

 1. The dinner party guestlist

-Nah, it’s not the actual dinner party (which is a great team-building activity by the way), but we go around asking people about three guests, dead or alive, who’d make it to their grand dinner party.
-Watch people bond over their favourite celebrities like no other.
-[Author’s pick: Cristiano Ronaldo, Rana Ayyub & M. Ismael Menk]
+Nah, it's not the actual dinner party (which is a great team-building activity, by the way), but we go around asking people about three guests, dead or alive, who'd make it to their grand dinner party.
+Watch people bond over their favorite celebrities like no other.

 2. In-house kickstarter campaign

 Give your employees a chance to own it up.
-Let them come up with a new corporate team building activities idea related to the organization’s business model and allow them to present it.
-If it has the juice to get real, then show them the money and make it happen!
-It’s a great team-building activity to spot new teams with productive mindsets that have the potential to be think tanks.
+Let them develop a new corporate team-building activities idea related to the organization's business model and allow them to present it.
+If it has the juice to get real, show them the money and make it happen!
+It's a great team building activity to spot new teams with productive mindsets that can be think tanks.

-Pair random people up and according to their interests, get them to come up with a 30-minute radio show/podcast.
-It can be sports fanatics criticizing their teams’ transfer windows or a bunch of people reviewing cosmetics, tech gadgets, or just gossiping about the office.
+Pair random people up and get them to come up with a 30-minute radio show/podcast according to their interests.
+It can be sports fanatics criticizing their teams' transfer windows or a bunch of people reviewing cosmetics, tech gadgets, or just gossiping about the office.
 Let the fun begin!